Space and Time Bounded Multiversion Garbage Collection: Maintaining Version Lists

 \subsection{Properties of the Implementation}

-Detailed proofs of the following results appear in the full version of our paper.
-We sketch them here.

-\begin{theorem} Under Assumption \ref{list-assumptions}, the implementation in Figure \ref{fig:list-alg-full} is linearizable. \end{theorem} Since the implementation is fairly complex, the correctness proof is necessarily quite intricate.
+Detailed proofs of the following results appear in the full version \cite{arxiv}.
+We sketch them here. \begin{restatable}{theorem}{listcorrectness} Under Assumption \ref{list-assumptions}, the implementation in Figure \ref{fig:list-alg-full} is linearizable. \end{restatable} Since the implementation is fairly complex, the correctness proof is necessarily quite intricate.
 We say that $\X <_c \Y$ if node \X\ is appended to the list before node~\Y. We prove that \co{left} and \co{right} pointers in the list always respect this ordering.
 Removing a node has several key steps: marking it (line \ref{mark}), freezing it (second iteration of line \ref{freeze-desc}), finalizing it (successful CAS at line \ref{finalize-cas}) and then making it unreachable (successful CAS at line \ref{right-cas}).
 We prove several lemmas showing that these steps take place in an orderly way.
 We also show that the steps make progress.
 Finally, we show that the coordination between \co{remove} operations guarantees that the structure of the list remains a doubly-linked list in which nodes are ordered by $<_c$, except for a temporary situation while a node is being spliced out, \er{during which its left neighbour may still point to it after its right neighbour's pointer has been updated to skip past it.} To facilitate the inductive proof of this invariant, it is wrapped up with several others, including an assertion that overlapping calls to \co{splice} of the form \co{splice(W,X,Y)} and \co{splice(X,Y,Z)} never occur.
 The invariant also asserts that unmarked nodes remain in the doubly-linked list; no \co{left} or \co{right} pointer can jump past a node that has not been finalized.
 Together with Assumption \ref{list-assumptions}.\ref{removals-safe-inf}, this ensures a \co{find} cannot miss the node that it is supposed to return, \er{regardless of how \co{find} and \co{remove} operations are linearized.} We linearize \co{getHead} and \co{tryAppend} when they access the \co{Head} pointer.